Geometric Assumptions in Hydrodynamic Modeling of Coronal and Flaring Loops: Hydrodynamic Modeling

 In these equations, $s$ is the field-aligned coordinate, $t$ time, $\rho$ the mass density, $n$ the number density, $v$ the bulk-flow velocity, $E_{e} = \frac{P_{e}}{\gamma - 1}$ the electron energy and $P_{e}$ pressure, and $E_{H} = \frac{P_{H}}{\gamma-1} + \frac{1}{2} \rho v^{2}$ the hydrogen energy and pressure. $\eta$ is the dynamic ion viscosity, where electron viscosity is neglected, $F_c$ is the thermal conduction, $\nu_{ie}$ the collision frequency between ions and electrons, $g_{\parallel}$ the parallel acceleration due to gravity, and $\Lambda(T)$ is the optically thin emissivity.
 Finally, the terms $H_{e}$ and $H_{H}$ are the heating rates applied to either the electrons or hydrogen.

+In most of this paper, we use loops of total length $2L = 50$\, Mm, and modify their cross-sectional areas $A(s)$, their eccentricity through $g_{\parallel}(s)$, or both.
+The initial coronal temperature was approximately 0.5 MK, and coronal density was approximately $8 \times 10^{7}$\,cm$^{-3}$, which is energetically negligible compared to the input heat.
+There was no coronal background heating.

 In this work, we use the so-called VAL C chromospheric density and temperature profile \citep{vernazza1981}, with an approximation to the optically thick radiative losses there \citep{carlsson2012}.
+There is a chromospheric background heating term that exactly balances the initial state of the chromospheric radiative losses, intended to simply maintain the chromosphere in the absence of heating events.
 We use impulsive heating by an electron beam, but the major results of this paper are in the cooling phase and so do not depend strongly on the details of the heating \citep{winebarger2004}.
 The heating function is then approximated by the equations in \citet{emslie1978}, with modifications for non-uniform ionization by \citet{hawley1994}.
 Recent work by \citet{allred2020} has shown that this approximation is relatively inaccurate with particularly strong heating, and a solution to the Fokker-Planck equation is more suitable in general, though the approximation works well when the only force is due to Coulomb collisions of the non-thermal electrons.